RWS/languagecloud-api-docs/articles/LCPublicAPI/docs/translation-memory/Translation-memory-advanced-configuration.md

 When you update filter configuration via PUT (see [Applicable API endpoints](#applicable-api-endpoints)), you do not need to include the `fields` array.
 The system resolves field metadata automatically from the field names used in the expression.

 Supported field types:
-- `singleString` â€” single text value
+- `singleString` - single text value
-- `multipleString` â€” multiple unique text values
+- `multipleString` - multiple unique text values
-- `singlePicklist` â€” single selection from predefined options
+- `singlePicklist` - single selection from predefined options
-- `multiplePicklist` â€” multiple unique selections from predefined options
+- `multiplePicklist` - multiple unique selections from predefined options
-- `dateTime` â€” date and time value
+- `dateTime` - date and time value
-- `integer` â€” integer value
+- `integer` - integer value

 ## Translation Memory field updates